Updated July 2019.

 You may even find a great idea for a brand partnership.

-Or you can ask consumers about ideas your brand is considering.
+And you can always come right out and ask consumers about ideas your brand is considering.
 They won’t be shy about telling you what they think – and you’ll save all the money you’d have spent on a bad idea.